Amrutha26/Amrutha26/README.md

 ### Struggling with consistency.
 Will surely achieve it one day! :heart:

 - Computer Science and Engineering.
-- Focussing on problem solving skills.
+- Focusing on the basics of Computer Science.
 - Goal:- To code everyday.
 - #100DaysOfCode Challenge in Twitter
 - Would love to help anyone!